natemoo-re/slides/2022-05-24/src/slides.md

 </div>

 <!--
+- Loved Brian's talk at the last meetup, reached out about presenting
+- Really appreciate working with Dan to make this happen

 - Look at WebAssembly specifically in JS/TS ecosystems
-- Focus on Node + Deno
+- Focus on Node + Deno, that's what I'm into
 - Wasm's potential for building tools that would have been previously impossible
-- Get into what "hybrid" tooling means and a few examples -->
+- Get into concept of "hybrid" tooling and look at some exciting examples -->

 ---